 When should I return the library laptop?

-To help you complete online coursework from home, loan periods for laptops will be extended for a full semester.
-All Spring 2021 laptop loans are due no later than May 28, 2021.
+To help you complete online coursework from home, the SSU Library will loan out laptops on a semester basis while supplies last.
+All Fall 2021 laptop loans are due no later than December 17, 2021.

 If I need a laptop for next semester, can I keep my library laptop?